civilcfd/civilcfd.github.io/README.md

+This is the repository for the Civil-CFD website.

-Free-surface 3D CFD Solver for Civil Engineering Problems
+Civil-CFD is a free-surface 3D CFD Solver for Civil Engineering Problems

 Includes:
 * Meshing tool that takes STL files as input